sailja/self_study/Angular/README.md

   styleUrl: './servers.component.css'
 })
 ```
 For this selector to work, the HTML should look like: `<div class="app-servers"></div>`.
-This will work for all the selectors that have the attribute: `app-servers`.
+This will work for all the selectors that have the HTML attribute/tags with property: `app-servers`.

 ## Data-Binding:
 Databinding means the communication between the typescript code(i.e. the business logic) and the HTML template.